Editor’s note: The EIDL program is reopened as of June 15th. You can apply today through the SBA’s online portal.

 Since the PPP and EIDL cannot be used towards the same expenses, the best practice is to use the PPP for any payroll expenses and the EIDL for all other working capital.
 This will ensure that you can get the PPP forgiven while still covering your business expenses.

-After the 8-week PPP coverage, you can apply for unemployment benefits (including the recently announced Pandemic Unemployment Assistance) while still using the EIDL for your business.
+After the 24-week PPP coverage period, you may be eligible for unemployment benefits (including the recently announced Pandemic Unemployment Assistance) while still using the EIDL for your business.

 When would the EIDL not be a good choice?